-H-2A Temporary Agricultural Workers Visa is one of the most popular types of temporary work visa in the US.
-The H-2A program allows US employers to bring foreign nationals to the United States to fill temporary agricultural jobs for which US workers are not available.
-H-2A nonimmigrant classification applies to foreign nationals seeking to perform agricultural labor or services of a temporary or seasonal nature in the United States on a temporary basis.
+H-2B Temporary Non-Agricultural Workers Visa is one of the most popular types of temporary work visa in the US.
+The H-2B nonagricultural temporary worker program allows U.S. employers to bring foreign nationals to the United States to fill temporary nonagricultural jobs.